kai-niemi/burp-a-bet/README.md

     bin/kafka-console-consumer.sh --topic registration --from-beginning --bootstrap-server localhost:9092 --property print.key=true

+#### Multi-region Deployments

+For multi-region deployments, there are prepared `multi-region.sql` files in each service that will setup table localities and partitions based on the [Jurisdiction](burpabet-common/src/main/java/io/burpabet/common/domain/Jurisdiction.java) enum type.

+Its advised also to use separate regional kafka clusters and the geo-filter the outbox table changefeeds accordingly by adding a region predicate:

+    ..
+WHERE crdb_region = 'aws-eu-west-1'

 ## Running Locally

 Burp-a-bet provides both built-in command line shells and REST (hypermedia driven) API endpoints